 The majority of countries that monitor participation of under-represented groups systematically, as well as some of the countries that do not, have developed specific actions to widen access.
 Two of these measures are clearly far more widespread than the others: the use of special admission procedures and targeted scholarships and grants for members of under-represented groups.
 Other measures that are frequently mentioned include outreach programmes, the provision of guidance and counselling services, and undertaking information campaigns directed at members of under-represented groups.
-The Romanian Ministry of Education, for example, has permanent contact with Roma associations.

-In many countries, the responsibility for the organisation and implementation of many of these measures is delegated to higher education institutions, and as a consequence, collation of information and reports at national level is often lacking.
+In many countries, the responsibility for the organisation and implementation of many of these measures is delegated to higher education institutions and, as a consequence, collation of information and reports at national level is often lacking.

 Overall, the use of financial or other incentives for higher education institutions to increase participation of particular groups is not very common.
 However, four countries report that they aim to link some of the public funding for higher education institutions to the number of students from under-represented groups that are enrolled in each institution.
-In Belgium (Flemish Community), when determining the operational budget of higher education institutions, extra weight is given to students with low socio-economic background and disabilities.
-In addition, extra funding is available for projects that establish structural provisions for diversity within higher education institutions.
+In Belgium (Flemish Community) and Poland, when determining the operational budget of higher education institutions, extra weight is given to students with low socio-economic background and disabilities.
+In addition, in Belgium (Flemish Community), extra funding is available for projects that establish structural provisions for diversity within higher education institutions.
+The Romanian Ministry of Education maintains dialogue with Roma associations and provides specific grants for young people in these communities.

 Several other countries provide extra funding to help higher education institutions meet the additional needs of disabled students.
-In Ireland ,a new policy of 'access weighting' will result in a shift of resources towards institutions that have achieved greater equality within their student bodies.
-In the United Kingdom, the Higher Education Funding Council for England (HEFCE) Outreach Allocation is intended to meet some of the additional cost incurred by institutions for outreach activity to raise aspirations and attainment among potential students from under-represented groups.
-In the academic year 2009/10, this allocation is worth £141 million.
+In Ireland, a new policy of 'access weighting' will result in a shift of resources towards institutions that have achieved greater equality within their student bodies.
+In the United Kingdom, the Higher Education Funding Council for England (HEFCE) Widening Access Allocation is intended to meet some of the additional cost incurred by institutions for outreach activity to raise aspirations and attainment among potential students from under-represented groups.
+In the academic year 2009/10, this allocation is worth £143 million.
+It is provided as part of the recurrent teaching grant and institutions have autonomy to choose how it is spent.
 In the Netherlands, some higher education institutions also receive additional funding for activities to improve the academic success of ethnic minority students.